jaketaylorpro/IronJade/README.md

 * full javascript support
 * full attribute support

-### v1.0 feature compatible with jade language when configured to be
+### v1.0 feature compatible with jade language when configured to be so